okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/telephony-hook/index.md

 - For information on the API for registering external service endpoints with Okta, see [Inline Hooks Management API](/docs/reference/api/inline-hooks/) or [Add an inline hook](https://help.okta.com/okta_help.htm?type=oie&id=ext-add-inline-hook).

-- For a use case example of how to implement a Telephony Inline Hook, see [Telephony Inline Hook with Twilio](/docs/guides/telephony-inline-hook/).
+- For a use case example of how to implement a telephony inline hook, see [Telephony inline hook with Twilio](/docs/guides/telephony-inline-hook/).

 ## About

-The Okta Telephony Inline Hook allows you to integrate your own custom code into several of Okta's flows that send SMS or Voice (CALL) messages.
+The Okta telephony inline hook allows you to integrate your own custom code into several of Okta's flows that send SMS or Voice (CALL) messages.
 You can integrate this hook with enrollment, authentication, and recovery flows that involve the Phone authenticator.
 While the One-Time Passcode (OTP) is sent to the requester, Okta calls your external service to deliver the OTP, and your service can respond with commands that indicate success or failure in delivering the OTP.

-You can have only one active Telephony Inline Hook per org.
+You can have only one active telephony inline hook per org.

-When you create a Telephony Inline Hook, you must include the `authScheme` parameter.
-See [Create Inline Hook](/docs/reference/api/inline-hooks/#create-inline-hook) and the [authScheme object](/docs/reference/api/inline-hooks/#authscheme-object).
+When you create a telephony inline hook, you must include the `authScheme` parameter.
+See [Create inline hook](/docs/reference/api/inline-hooks/#create-inline-hook) and the [authScheme object](/docs/reference/api/inline-hooks/#authscheme-object).

 ## Objects in the request from Okta

-For the Telephony Inline Hook, the outbound call from Okta to your external service includes the following objects in its JSON payload:
+For the telephony inline hook, the outbound call from Okta to your external service includes the following objects in its JSON payload:

 ### requestType
 OTP request or event for which this transaction is being requested: authentication, enrollment, recovery